dotnet/machinelearning/ROADMAP.md

 This means that we will ship our next version of ML.NET (v1.7.0) with .NET 6.0 in November 2021.

-While we'll have major releases of ML.NET once a year with the major .NET releases, we will still be shipping production-ready preview version releases in between so that we can continue to deliver awesome new features throughout the year.
+While we'll have major releases of ML.NET once a year with the major .NET releases, we will maintain release branches to optionally service ML.NET with bug fixes and/or minor features on the same cadence as .NET servicing.

 ### Deep learning